 - Remember that caller ID can lie.
 Don’t completely rely on what appears on the screen.

 - Guard your personal information.
 Whether it’s a credit card, Social Security, or bank account number they’re after, it’s on you to hold those tight.
 Do not give out that information to anyone calling you unsolicited, and do not give them out at all unless you’re sure of who you’re talking to and that they need that information.
 If you think someone calling could be legitimate, call that business or agency at a known, published phone number from such sources as a bank statement or the back of your credit card.

 We have over the years had clients succumb to these scams and the one thing they had in common was that cash had to be sent through Western Union or some other third party.
 Do NOT do this.
-If you are a senior and ever have a question about a potential scam, reach out to us and we will try to help or contact law enforcement directly.
+If you are a senior and ever have a question about a potential scam, contact us and we will try to help or contact law enforcement directly.